Design by Studio Nucleo

 Fill the rest with soil (about 340 Lt, ideal use a sandy type of soil);

 pack the soil carefully without deforming the frame, making sure there are no empty spaces and the entirety is completely covered.

-Then cover everything a thin layer of sand.
+Then cover everything with a thin layer of sand.